 If you haven’t filed a return in the other states, here’s what you need to be aware of:

 If you spend more than a certain number of days in some states, you're considered a resident.
-The rules aren't consistent from state to state, so if you have any concerns, check with each state's Department of Revenue for the specific residency rules that apply to your particular situation.
+The rules aren't consistent from state to state, so if you have any concerns, check with each state for the specific residency rules that apply to your particular situation.
 There are also rules that vary from state to state about the minimum amount you must report.